ROSS-org/RIO/specs.md

 ### User Implemented Functions

-Each LP-type and event-type must be able to be read and written.
+Each LP-type and event-type must be able to be serialize and de-serialize its data.
 This can/should be binary data.
 Therefore, for each LP and event type the model-developer must implement:

-- Read data function
+- Serialize function
-- Write data function
+- De-serialize function

 ### System Functions

 - Load checkpoint from files
+  - block reading of data
+  - de-serializing of data structures
+  - setting ROSS variables (?)
 - Save checkpoint to files
+  - serializing of data structures
+  - block writing of data
+  - recording ROSS variables (?)

 ## File Layout Specification